4.64 from 11 reviews

 Expert Tips

-• Or: spraying the Bundt pan liberally with non stick baking spray and then a light coat of flour works wonders!
+• Spray: Spraying the Bundt pan liberally with non stick baking spray and then a light coat of flour works wonders!

 • Use mini chocolate chips: Mini chocolate chips are lighter than the regular morsels which gives them a better chance of not sinking to the bottom.